daviddesu/plane-club/README.md

 [x] Analytics (Look at posthog)
 [x] Implement the toast lib for all action confirmations [x] Home page and pricing page
-[x] Registration page and implement stripe or other payment provider [x] Can see other users logs
+[x] Registration page and implement stripe or other payment provide [x] Can see other users logs
 [x] Change log addition to not add multiple logs per image [x] Chnage log view to show images view